Subhia123/Covid__Vaccine/README.md

 # Modules of the Project:-
 All data saved on the cloud.
-Manage States
+It manage States,
-Manage Health Offices
+Manage Health Offices,
-Manage Vaccines
+Manage Vaccines.
 Health offices will manage the vaccine procedure.
-After vaccination a Email will be sent to the patient Download Vaccine
+After vaccination a Email will be sent to the patient Then download Vaccine certificate.